ektanarkhede/ML-project-/README.md

 pip install pandas matplotlib numpy jupyter scikit-learn seaborn

 Install Jupyter Notebook or JupyterLab if you have not done so yet.

 Get the dataset here:

-You can use the file provided for the project, or download the dataset national-family-health-survey.csv from the India Data Portal.
-Place the dataset in the same folder as your Final_ML_project.ipynb Jupyter Notebook file.

 Access the Final_ML_project.ipynb document.